BojanIstvancic/Sundaes-jest-testing/README.md

 - test.only - if we wanted to test only that test when running particular file
 - test.skip - if we want to skip the test
 - waitFor - when we want to wait some period of time - like setTimeout
+- screen.debug() - print what's how dooms looks like at the current point of the testing

 ## Create tests that are using contextProvider

 - render(<Options optionType="scoops" />, { wrapper: OrderDetailsProvider }); (provide a wrapper/context/redux..)
 - create custom utility function that contains Wrapper alreadt **testing-library-utils.jsx**

+## Mocking function

+- jest.fn() - if we are using typescript and passing a function as a prop is required.
+Also if we have some function that returns some data we can mock (mimik) the function and return some value without pulling actuall function.
+  Basically we can simulate a function without pulling them.